PoisotLab/ms_metaweb_perspectives/README.md

 relationships [see *e.g.* @Galiana2018SpaSca; @Galiana2019GeoVar;
 @Galiana2021SpaSca; @Fortin2021NetEco], which is impossible in the absence of enough information about the network itself.
-This suggests that inferred metawebs should be further downscaled to allow *a posteriori* analyses.
+This suggests that inferred metawebs should be further downscaled to allow for *a posteriori* analyses.

 The final family of problems relates less to ecological concepts and more to the praxis of ecological research.
 Operating under the context of national